ucsb-cs111/w20/_info/03_software.md

 in class and for your programming assignments.
 I strongly recommend that you set up your own laptop or computer to run Jupyter and Python 3 (and numpy, scipy, and matplotlib).
 The easy way to do this is to download [Anaconda](https://www.anaconda.com/download), which will install everything you need.
-The t.a.s will demo the setup process in the first section, on Tuesday, January 8.
+The t.a.s will demo the setup process in the first section, on Wednesday, January 8.

 It's also possible to run Python in a Jupyter notebook in a web browser at CSIL.
 You can go that route if it